microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 9
 ```

-Remember what we mentioned earlier about variable capturing?
+Remember variable capture from earlier?

 > At any point that `g` gets called, the value of `a` will be tied to the value of `a` in `f`.

 Let's take a minute to consider that in this context.
-`setTimeout` will run a function after some number of milliseconds, and also after the `for` loop has stopped executing.
+`setTimeout` will run a function after some number of milliseconds -- *after* the `for` loop has stopped executing.
 By the time the `for` loop has stopped executing, the value of `i` is `10`.
 So each time the given function gets called, it will print out `10`!